 The robotics program at OYIS starts in the MYP and runs in two stages.

-Block-based coding, which is a beginner’s method of programming using SCRATCH and Python from MIT, which students use to tell their robots what tasks to perform.
+Block-based coding is a beginner’s method of programming using SCRATCH and Python from MIT.
+Students use this to tell their robots what tasks to perform.
 For example, a student could have a robot move objects from one point to another using sensors and motors.
 The seventh graders will design a robot to be an efficient, autonomous vehicle that would help cities perform basic problem-solving tasks like clearing traffic accidents.

 MYP students have the option to participate in the FFL (First Lego League) Contest, an international lego robotics contest held yearly.

 Students build lego robots from scratch and write their code to control them.
 The robots are designed to perform specific tasks in set amounts of time.
 The students are free to design the robots as creatively as they’d like, within competition parameters.
 In addition to the build, the team must present their designs and core values.

 Our students compete against other teams across Japan.
 In 2020, there were over 90 teams competing.